Wlkn/KitchenKaleidoscope/README.md

 ## API

-The app also features a custom API that enables users to easily share and access recipes.
-The API is hosted on Render, a cloud platform that makes it easy to deploy and scale web applications.
+The recipe sharing web application features a custom-made API created using ExpressJS.
+The API handles all data management in the application, including user authentication, recipe creation, and ingredient management.
+To further enhance my skills, I experimented with using two different databases - MongoDB for non-relational data hosted on Atlas, and PostGreSQL for relational data hosted on Render.

 ## Getting Started